adamplesca/pokemonStarterBattle/README.md

 # Pokémon Starter Battle Game 🎮

 Welcome to the **Pokémon Starter Battle Game**!
-In this game, you'll choose your favorite starter Pokémon and battle against a rival.
+In this game, you'll choose your favorite starter Pokémon and battle against your rival **Blue**.
 It's simple, fun, and perfect for anyone who loves Pokémon!

 ---